dfki-ric/docker_image_development/Readme.md

 ## Containers

-A container derives from an image ans is creted by running an image
+A container derives from an image and is created by running an image